‘The Bachelor’ Winner Cassie Randolph Opens Up About Relationship With Colton Underwood

 Sometimes it can be hard for me to find my words (as you all have seen haha)… it’s so easy for me to over-analyze and get in my own head, especially when my feelings are overwhelming or when big things are happening so quickly.
 So, here goes my attempt to put the past 6 months into words ????
 Stepping out of the limo on night one, I had no idea what was in store for me.
 The saying “God always has bigger plans in mind” has never felt more real to me than it does now.
 I’m honestly holding back tears as I write this, trying not to get too sentimental as all the memories and emotions flood over me while I reflect on this whole experience.
 I am unbelievably grateful for every single relationship that was formed with 29 amazing women, Colton and all the crew involved.
 It was a truly unique adventure that I got the extraordinary opportunity to experience.
 Everyone who has been beside me throughout these past 6 months (during filming and post), has helped me grow in ways that I couldn’t ever have imagined.
 I’ve learned things about myself, relationships, and life in general, that I would never have known otherwise.
 Thinking back to before I was cast on The Bachelor S23, I get chills realizing just how crazy it is that ONE THING has the potential to change life SO MUCH. ♥️ This past week, I took a much-needed break from my social media.
 I was allowing the opinions of others, and their sometimes cruel speculations, really get to me.
 That brings me to perhaps the truest, most impactful thing that this experience has taught me: to stay true to myself.
 Being real is something we ALL owe to ourselves.
 Regardless of the outcome, that is the one thing we can do to guarantee no regrets… to make the best decision we can in the moment. ????So cheers, my friends (and trolls) to The Bachelor S23 finale… may we all live and learn, be humble, and most of all, forever remain open to learning.
 Thank you for the opportunity to share with you all a glimpse into some of the most pivotal moments of my life.
 So far 🙂 #thebachelor

 In a separate Instagram post, Randolph wrote at length about the journey she had while filming The Bachelor.
-It looks like Cassie can laugh at herself about how hard she found it to express herself on-camera and she wrote about all the growth she’s experienced.
+It looks like Cassie can laugh at herself about how hard she found it to express herself on-camera, and she wrote about all the growth she’s experienced.

 Will Colton Underwood and Cassie Randolph be able to translate this Bachelor romance into a long-lasting relationship?
-It looks as if fans are still somewhat divided on this front, but everybody will be watching to see how things progress going forward for Colton and Cassie.
+It looks as if fans are still somewhat divided on this front, but everybody will be watching to see how things progress going forward for the couple.